joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 will be invoked anytime the application state transitions.
 We simply put this information into `tx-chan`.

-While technically we don't need to change `editable` to make this work we're going to so that `editable` is a better citizen:
+While technically we don't need to change `editable` to make this work, but we're going to make `editable` a better citizen in order to explain how `om-sync` works.

 First modify `end-edit`: